ggluo/bart-trt/readme.md

    - Converts the ONNX model to TensorRT engine and execute it (`bart trt`).
    - Converts the output to images (`bart toimg`).

-## Notes

-- Ensure that input files are correctly specified and available in the specified paths.
-- Make [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-tar) is correctly installed.